This post contains affiliate links, to find out more information, please read my affiliate disclosure

 For most road bike riders, having an e-bike that is lightweight, but also retains the original aesthetics and functionality of a road bike is important, and it wasn’t until 2018 when Orbea released their very popular Gain e-road bike that things started to change.

 That same year, big names like Trek, Cannondale, Cube and Ribble joined the show and released electric road bikes of their own.
+One of the fastest growing niches in cycling is the gravel bike and the x35 ebikemotion and Fazua Evation can be found on a lot of the best electric gravel bikes currently available.

 The hub motor is dead – long live the hub motor!
 At a time when mid-drive motors dominated the market and hub motors were increasingly viewed as inefficient and antiquated, a Spanish company came along and designed a system that had a total weight of only 3.5kg including the battery.
 Furthermore, the battery and motor controller were designed in such a way as to be fully integrated into the bike’s downtube.
 The x35 ebikemotion system was born!